conmurphy/kubernetes-hands-on/README.md

 ------
 You can interact with Kubernetes via CLI tool, Kubectl.
 Kubectl talks to the Kubernetes API.
 When starting Minikube, kubectl will automatically be configured to connect to the minikube cluster.

-> A Kubernetes cluster is made up of a number of control plane and worker nodes.
+> Note: A Kubernetes cluster is made up of a number of control plane and worker nodes.

 - View the Kubernetes nodes that make up the cluster